trento-project/web/README.md

 # Installation

 _Trento_ can be installed in various ways, depending on your needs and the requirements of its different components.
-Please refer to the specific [Agent](https://github.com/trento-project/agent) and [Runner](https://github.com/trento-project/runner) documentation for more information.
+Please refer to the specific [Agent](https://github.com/trento-project/agent) documentation for more information.

 ## Installing Trento on a k8s Cluster